Renting a Small RV: Everything You Need to Know

 The bathroom features a cassette toilet, sink, and indoor/outdoor shower system with magnetic curtain.
 The kitchen has a 2-burner stove and refrigerator.

-Customers love its easy city parking and excellent fuel economy.
+Customers love its easy city parking and fuel economy of 18-22 MPG.

 Winnebago EKKO - Small Class C RV